ngocuong0105/dendron-wiki/vault/journal.Politics.md

 - infrastructure?
 Not sure about this one.
 Building towns and roads can be done by private sector I think.

 Should the government play any social part in people's life?
 The more responsibilities a government has, the less freedom individual people have.
 Therefore I think government should not do social politics at all.
 Social politics is a fancy term for taking money from the ones who have money to the ones who do not have money.
 That is the core of social politics.
 It takes money from those who work and gives it to those who don't.

 # When a company should go public?

 # Euro funds and government subsidiaries

+Governments should not support businesses.
+During crisis, during economic upturn, whatever.
+Businesses should exist and make money only because their clients say so and buy their products  Euro fund, 'obshtestveni prouchki' is just a way for the government to give money to their friends and family.

 # Investing
+In your end lifetime, when you compute total networth accumulated through all years, it is likely most of the money you make would be from investments rather than from your work.
+Always have this in mind.

 Look for opportunities when people are afraid to invest, do not invest when everybody is doing that.
 Now the stock markets have crashed by quite a bit (July 2022), I think I should put some money on this.

 Housing market is crazy, peak after peak.
 It feels it slows down a bit and we might reach a downturn.
 For my personal finances I would have enough money to get in the market after 2-3 years.
 Let's see if there is a downturn...

+# European green deal

+More bureucracy?

 # Thoughts on diversity and inclusion
+People from the PRIDE are super innocent.
+I support most of their positions.
+Rights to get married and in general they just want to be accepted by the community.
+If they get these thing our society would only be net happier.
+This does not make other people unhappy.
+Adoption is another topic though.
+The life of the adopted kids could get worse.
+Straight couples should have priority when adopting in societies where gay people are still not accepted.

 # Should we support in-country made stuff?